elemental/Elemental/doc/source/intro.rst

 portion of BLAS and LAPACK-like routines, there are a few important reasons why ScaLAPACK or PLAPACK might be more appropriate:

-* Elemental does not yet support SVD's or non-Hermitian eigenvalue problems: both PLAPACK and ScaLAPACK have SVD implementations, but only ScaLAPACK supports non-Hermitian eigenvalue problems.
+* Elemental does not yet support non-Hermitian eigenvalue problems, but ScaLAPACK does.
 * Elemental does not yet provide routines for narrowly banded linear systems, though ScaLAPACK does.
 * Some applications exploit the block distribution format used by PLAPACK